 Why bayesSSM?

-While there are several alternative packages available for performing Particle MCMC bayesSSM is designed to be simple and easy to use.
-It was developed as a procrastination task during my Master’s thesis about Particle MCMC, since I was implementing everything from scratch anyway.
-Everything is written in R, so performance is not the best.
+While there are several alternative packages available for performing Particle MCMC, bayesSSM is designed to be simple and easy to use.
+It was developed alongside my Master’s thesis about Particle MCMC, since I was implementing everything from scratch anyway.

 Installation